 At the age of 6 months, babies have already started taking semi-solids depending on when you wanted to introduce solids.

 You can also make fruit purees and let your baby have fun with leftovers.
-The good thing is, you do not have to worry about the baby putting anything in his mouth.
+The good thing is that you do not have to worry about your baby putting anything in her mouth.

 Here is the recipe for delicious semolina pudding for babies.
 Make it colorful and textured for your little one to have fun.